How to Navigate MGM Grand: Layout, Directions, and Tips

 Skip the Guesswork

 MGM Grand's layout is straightforward once you understand the scale, but the distances catch everyone off guard.
 Casino Compass gives you turn-by-turn directions inside the property—find your elevator bank, get to the tram, or navigate to a restaurant without walking in circles.
-Download before your trip and save the 10-minute "where am I?" detours.
+Download Casino Compass before your trip and save the 10-minute "where am I?" detours.